-If you had a micro fishing kit, you could catch your own food without having to rely on external help.
+With a micro fishing kit, you can catch your own food without having to rely on external help!
 A survival fishing kit is one of the most important things you could have in a bug out bag because it allows you to acquire a virtually limitless supply of one of the most important items of any survival kit - food!
+Also check out how to make a snare trap and related gear - another very small and incredibly useful item to keep with your Prepper gear or Bug Out Bag.

 Before you make or buy your own micro fishing aid kit, you ought to understand the basics.
 Every survival fishing kit, whether super elaborate or bare-bones has the same basic components in some capacity.
 Here’s what you need: